AaltoSciComp/scicomp-docs/rse/project-setup.rst

 science so that you can focus on the science that is interesting to you.
 You probably have some questions about what this is, and this page will answer those practical questions.
-For researchers using our services, also see :doc:`how-we-work`.
+For researchers using our services, also see :doc:`project-lifecycle`.

-To contact us, see :doc:`request`.
+To contact us, see :doc:`contact`.

 How it is funded